wizardsardine/liana/README.md

 The code for the GUI can be found in the [`gui/src/`](gui/src) folder.

+## Security

+See [`SECURITY.md`](SECURITY.md) for details about reporting a security vulnerability or any bug that could potentially impact the security of users' funds.

 ## License

 Released under the BSD 3-Clause Licence.
 See the [LICENCE](LICENCE) file.